The Applied Behavior Analysis (ABA) Center

 Therapy is provided by Behavior Analyst Technicians (BATs) who receive intensive training in Applied Behavior Analysis.
 Additionally, they receive ongoing training and supervision in ABA techniques and individualized treatment plans each week.
 Our team is passionate about what they do and looks forward to developing meaningful relationships with the children and young adults in the ABA program.

 Samantha graduated with a Bachelor’s Degree in psychology from Grand Valley State University in 2015.
-She continued her education with a focus on Applied Behavior Analysis at Florida Institute of Technology where she successfully completed coursework toward becoming a Board Certified Assistant Behavior Analyst.
-Samantha passed the Board exam in February of 2019 and now works as a BCaBA for The ABA Center of Pioneer Resources.
+She continued her education with a focus on Applied Behavior Analysis at Florida Institute of Technology where she successfully completed coursework toward becoming a Board Certified Assistant Behavior Analyst Samantha passed the Board exam in February of 2019 and now works as a BCaBA for The ABA Center of Pioneer Resources.
+Samantha also is a Licensed Assistant Behavior Analyst in the state of Michigan.
 Previous to this, Samantha worked as a Behavior Technician for over three and a half years.
 Samantha is excited to have joined the clinical team providing services to children in our community.

 Questions about EIBI or ABA